BoldGrid/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 2.8.1=
+* Fix: Ensure WP Cron events get scheduled when using the Setup Guide wizard and on upgrade
+* FiX: Undefined variable when the Object Cache purge debug log is enabled
+* Update: Added warnings in the Setup Guide and the General Settings page when using Disk for Database and Object Caches
+* Update: Skip Database and Object caches when using WP-CLI

 = 2.8.0 =
 * Feature: Always Cached extension